 Piggybacking arrangements are typically used to benefit several types of people:

-Spouses.
-If your spouse has solid credit but you do not, becoming an authorized user on your spouse’s card can help boost your score.
+Spouses: If your spouse has solid credit but you don’t, becoming an authorized user on your spouse’s card can help boost your score.

 It’s not just the authorized user who benefits from piggybacking.
 The primary cardholder may also earn additional perks or mileage rewards associated with the authorized user’s spending.
 And there’s always the personal satisfaction that comes from helping friends or loved ones improve their credit.

 While piggybacking can help almost anyone build credit, everyone in the arrangement assumes some level of risk.

 As a cardholder with good credit, you have worked hard to establish a strong financial profile by paying your bills on time, keeping your debt levels low and monitoring your budget.
 By adding an authorized user, you’re taking responsibility for that person’s spending habits.
 If your authorized user goes on a spending spree, you will be on the hook for those payments.